About the Owner, Dorinne Whynott

-Dorinne Whynott is the creator/founder/owner of Professional Pet Sitting Etc, author of many educational articles, and has been in the animal field all of her life.
+Dorinne Whynott is the creator/founder/owner of the Animal Care Center of NH and Professional Pet Sitting Etc, author of many educational articles, and has been in the animal field all of her life.

 Ms. Whynott was born with a special gift with animals and is most passionate about all animals and their welfare.
 In her life, she has rescued numerous animals – however only a few major rescues are featured here.
 Let me introduce you to, Dorinne Whynott.